-Planned to open in 2019, RHS Garden Bridgewater is the result of collaboration between the RHS, Salford City Council and Peel Land and Property, owners of the historic estate.
-It will join the current portfolio of RHS gardens at Wisley in Surrey, Rosemoor in Devon, Hyde Hall in Essex and Harlow Carr in Yorkshire.
-RHS Garden Bridgewater forms part of their wider ten year £160 million national investment programme to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.
+When it opened in May 2021, it became the RHS’s fifth national garden, joining Wisley in Surrey, Rosemoor in Devon, Hyde Hall in Essex and Harlow Carr in Yorkshire.
+The new garden forms part of their wider ten year £160 million national investment programme to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.

 RHS Director General, Sue Biggs, says: “We always thought it would take us longer to find our fifth garden, but with its beautiful landscapes, good public transport links and outstanding location, Worsley New Hall was an opportunity we couldn’t miss.”